What is an all gender restroom?

-Why are gender neutral bathrooms important when creating a safe space for gender minorities?
+Why are all gender bathrooms important when creating a safer space for gender minorities?

-- Gender neutral bathrooms are a way to create a safer campus environment for trans* and gender nonconforming students, staff, faculty and community members at PCC.
-They are also a way for PCC to show trans* and gender nonconforming people that our community values their presence and cares about their health and safety.
+All gender bathrooms are a way to create a safer campus environment for trans and gender nonconforming students, staff, faculty, and community members at PCC.
+They are also a way for PCC to show trans and gender nonconforming people that our community values their presence and cares about their health and safety.

-- Gender neutral restrooms are safer for trans* and gender nonconforming people and not any less safe for others (See "Common Arguments" below).
-When a bathroom is gender neutral, a person who does not identify within the binary as a man or woman does not have to choose a bathroom that does not align with their gender identity.
-When a bathroom is gender neutral, trans* and gender nonconforming people do not stand out in ways that can make them vulnerable to intimidation, harassment or attack.
-When a bathroom is gender neutral, "who counts" and "who is allowed" is expanded to include everyone, which lessens the likelihood of exclusionary gender policing in the bathroom.
-Finally, when a trans* or gender nonconforming person sees a gender neutral bathroom when they access a PCC campus, especially if PCC is explicit about the ways in which they serve gender minority populations, the bathroom will act as a sign of PCC's commitment to serving and supporting a diverse student body and PCC community.
+All gender restrooms are safer for trans and gender diverse people and not any less safe for others (See "Common Arguments" below).
+When a bathroom is all gender, a person who does not identify within the binary as a man or woman does not have to choose a bathroom that does not align with their gender identity.
+When a bathroom is all gender, trans and gender diverse people do not stand out in ways that can make them vulnerable to intimidation, harassment or attack.
+When a bathroom is all gender, "who counts" and "who is allowed" is expanded to include everyone, which lessens the likelihood of exclusionary gender policing in the bathroom.
+Finally, when a trans or gender-diverse person sees an all gender bathroom when they access a PCC campus, especially if PCC is explicit about the ways in which they serve gender minority populations, the bathroom will act as a sign of PCC's commitment to serving and supporting a diverse student body and PCC community.

-- 1. argument: gender neutral bathrooms are unsafe for women and children
+- argument: all genderl bathrooms are unsafe for women and children

-- this argument assumes that the safety of cisgender women and children is more important that the safety of trans* and gender nonconforming people
+- rebuttal: this argument assumes that the safety of cisgender women and children is more important that the safety of trans and gender diverse people

 - while gender segregated bathrooms do not actually insure safety for cis women or children, they do actually compromise the safety of trans and gender nonconforming people

-- gender neutral bathrooms do not only increase bathroom accessibility and safety for trans* and gender nonconforming individuals.
-Gender neutral bathrooms also increase access for guardians who accompany a child of another gender to the bathroom, thus increasing the safety of that child.
-Gender neutral bathrooms also increase access for attendants who assist people of another gender in the restroom, thus increasing the safety of the person who necessitates assistance in the bathroom.
+- all genderl bathrooms do not only increase bathroom accessibility and safety for trans and gender diverse individuals.
+All gender bathrooms also increase access for guardians who accompany a child of another gender to the bathroom, thus increasing the safety of that child.
+All gender bathrooms also increase access for attendants who assist people of another gender in the restroom, thus increasing the safety of the person who necessitates assistance in the bathroom.

-- trans* folks should not be told which restroom they should use.
-Trans* folks should be allowed to use the restroom that they believe is most fitting, comfortable or useful for them.
-For binary trans* folks, this would most likely be the bathroom that corresponds with their gender identity.
-For genderqueer or gender nonconforming folks, this decision may depend on several personal factors.
+- rebuttal: trans folks should not be told which restroom they should use.
+Trans folks should be allowed to use the restroom that they believe is most fitting, comfortable or useful for them.
+For binary trans folks, this would most likely be the bathroom that corresponds with their gender identity.
+For gender diverse folks, this decision may depend on several personal factors.

 - There are no rules about how feminine or masculine one needs to be to access the restroom.
 This is called “gender policing” the rules of the gender binary.
 Almost no one (trans, queer, or cis) conforms perfectly to gender norms all of the time, thus the gender binary is restrictive for all.
 Policing gender in or outside of the bathroom can lead to discrimination and violence.

-- men are not inherently or naturally messier than women.
+- rebuttal: men are not inherently or naturally messier than women.
 Often women’s restrooms can get messy.
-If this is an observed comparison between bathrooms in a given place, maybe making the bathrooms gender neutral will encourage a culture of cleanliness.
+If this is an observed comparison between bathrooms in a given place, maybe making the bathrooms all gender will encourage a culture of cleanliness.

-- Comfort should not take precedence over safety.
+- rebuttal: Comfort should not take precedence over safety.